 Our optical engineering team works with you to develop and verify the optical and optomechanical designs and assembly process for your biometric sensors.
 To ensure the accuracy of the equipment, our optical engineering lab is designed to conduct complex testing and calibrations to meet quality and industry standards.
 Those standards apply to the imaging quality, motion detection, as well as low light and bright light conditions, all of which are critical to the success of the equipment.

 A cleanroom is also available in the lab for microelectronics packaging or the manufacturing of highly sensitive biometrics equipment.

 After your biometrics equipment is designed, we can help you prototype to quickly accelerate the ramping of new products and scaling for mass production.
 Regional manufacturing sites mean you can build your products in your preferred regions and you can be close to your end-product distribution center.

 We can customize the supply chain for each project.
 Supported by robust internal processes and supplier partnerships, we can ensure that our manufacturing facilities deliver reliable and quality products.

 Make the right choice for your biometrics equipment

-The biometrics market will continue to grow as a must-have in a comprehensive security system for homes, businesses and industrial sites.
-Protecting the people, equipment and resources within and keeping the wrong elements out requires the security equipment to authenticate the authorized users accurately.
-Partner with us to design, test and calibrate, and produce your biometrics equipment.
+The biometrics market will continue to grow as a must-have in a comprehensive security system for homes, businesses, and industrial sites.
+Protecting the people, equipment, and resources within and keeping the wrong elements out requires the security equipment to authenticate the authorized users accurately.
+Partner with us to design, test, calibrate, and produce your biometrics equipment.